PhysicsX/Gstreamer-on-embedded-devices/README.md

 decodebin auto-magically constructs a decoding pipeline using available decoders and demuxers via auto-plugging.

 ## Opencv and gstreamer usage with python3
 For this example I think you need opencv version 4 at least.
+Also do not forget to enable gstreamer during build process (-D WITH_GSTREAMER=ON ).
 I tried it on the raspbery pi which has a version of opencv is 3.2.0 and it gives this error:

 ```bash